momentohq/public-dev-docs/docs/cache/develop/integrations/unity-integration.md

 ### Understanding the C# script that subscribes to the Momento Topic
 In our example code, the magic happens in `Assets/TopicsTest.cs`, which is based upon the [Momento .NET SDK Topic Example](https://github.com/momentohq/client-sdk-dotnet/tree/main/examples/TopicExample).

-The first thing we need to do is to let our C# script know about the Api key we created above in the [Momento Prerequisite](#momento) step.
-Following the [Momento .NET SDK Topic Example](https://github.com/momentohq/client-sdk-dotnet/tree/main/examples/TopicExample), we can either grab the Api key from an environment variable or by hard-coding it in our code (note that hard-coding your Api key in code is NOT recommended but can be used for testing purposes, if necessary):
+The first thing we need to do is to let our C# script know about the API key we created above in the [Momento Prerequisite](#momento) step.
+Following the [Momento .NET SDK Topic Example](https://github.com/momentohq/client-sdk-dotnet/tree/main/examples/TopicExample), we can either grab the API key from an environment variable or by hard-coding it in our code (note that hard-coding your API key in code is NOT recommended but can be used for testing purposes, if necessary):
 - To set the environment variable in Windows, click the Windows Start button, search for "environment" and click on "Edit the system environment variables."
 Then click on "Environment Variables" and ensure the `MOMENTO_AUTH_TOKEN` environment variable is set.
 You may need to restart Unity to get it to recognize your newly created environment variable.
-- To hard-code the Api key in C# script, copy and paste your Api key into `Assets/TopicsTest.cs` replacing `ADD_YOUR_TOKEN_HERE` in the `ReadAuthToken()` function.
+- To hard-code the API key in C# script, copy and paste your API key into `Assets/TopicsTest.cs` replacing `ADD_YOUR_TOKEN_HERE` in the `ReadAuthToken()` function.

-After the Api key is appropriately set, you can go ahead and click on the "Play" button in the Unity Editor to test it out!
+After the API key is appropriately set, you can go ahead and click on the "Play" button in the Unity Editor to test it out!

 ## Conclusion